Ä¢¹½ÊÓÆµ

 Vinalhaven - North Haven is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
 With a population of 1,874 people and just one neighborhood, Vinalhaven - North Haven is the 221st largest community in Maine.
-Vinalhaven - North Haven has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Vinalhaven - North Haven has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Vinalhaven - North Haven home prices are not only among the most expensive in Maine, but Vinalhaven - North Haven real estate also consistently ranks among the most expensive in America.

-Vinalhaven - North Haven is a blue-collar town, with 44.81% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Vinalhaven - North Haven, you'll notice that it is more blue-collar than most other communities in America.
+44.81% of Vinalhaven - North Haven’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Vinalhaven - North Haven is a town of farmers, fishers, or foresters, construction workers and builders, and managers.
 There are especially a lot of people living in Vinalhaven - North Haven who work in farm management occupations (23.30%), management occupations (11.65%), and office and administrative support (9.22%).

 Also of interest is that Vinalhaven - North Haven has more people living here who work in computers and math than 95% of the places in the US.